thedevd/techBlog/hibernateexamples/src/main/java/com/thedevd/hibernateexamples/getorload/README.md

   ```

 So from the above discussion we can conclude and say that -
-* get() always hit the database where as load() only hit the database when try to get non-primary identifiers of the record.
+* get() always hit the database where as load() only hit the database when try to get non-primary fields of the record.
   ```java
   // assume there are author with id 101 and 102 in db Author authorFetchedUsingGet = session.get(Author.class, 101); // immediately hit db